linuxskills/Boomhash/README.md

 ### Contribute
 There isn't much to contribute but you can add support for more hashes and can add more APIs for SHA-1 and SHA-2.
 ## Finish
-Please leave your comments down below and give me some loveins.
 I would gladly take any ways to improve in both my how-to's and my coding.
-Finally, feel free to test this code out and edit the code as you like. :D
+Finally, feel free to test this code out :D